 Data Analysis

 For the analysis of the data collected on the different aspects of the study, i.e. laboratory and field evaluation of the twin-row maize planter.
-A factorial completely randomized design (CRD) was used to analysis the data obtained from laboratory experiments.
-The critical difference was found at 5% level of significant.
+A factorial completely randomized design (CRD) was used to analyze the data obtained from laboratory experiments.
+The critical difference was found at a 5% level of significance.

 RESULTS AND DISCUSSION